-A changed post-pandemic landscape of Australian shoppers, retail and positive industry outlook drives eCommerce industry growth in Australia amidst the continued decline of brick-and-mortar stores.
+A changed post-pandemic landscape of Australian retail has seen a positive industry outlook for eCommerce growth in the country amidst the continued decline of brick-and-mortar stores.

-During the lockdown, the Deloitte Digital Consumer Trends report found that the online purchase of non-grocery items increased to 24% of respondents in 2020 1 - 55%, indicating that the shift is permanent.
-According to Australia Post2, online shopping is up 31% in April to 5.2 million against the year-on-year average.
-With more Australians shopping online than ever before, new and emerging retail businesses searching for sales growth and international brands seeking expansion opportunities into the Australian market make a strong eCommerce presence that’s imperative for advertisers.
+During the lockdown, the Deloitte Digital Consumer Trends report found that the online purchase of non-grocery items increased to 24% of respondents in 2020 - 55%, indicating that the shift is permanent.13 According to Australia Post, online shopping is up 31% in April to 5.2 million against the year-on-year average.4

-Traditional retail stores are unable to generate the same volume of sales during times of global uncertainty.
-The growth of online shopping for Australian shoppers to discover and purchase all types of goods and services online has allowed the retail sector to survive.
+Once the pandemic hit , brick and mortar retail stores were unable to generate the same volume of sales during times of global uncertainty.
+The growth of online shopping in Australia has allowed the retail industry to survive.
 In times where the market outlook and consumer confidence seemed bleak, they were able to flourish.

 The Evolving, Post-Pandemic Australian eCommerce Experience